Which Paints are Truly Safe?

 This is partially because there can be exempt VOCs in paint, because the rate of offgassing can vary greatly, and because we are all different in which chemicals are the most triggering.

-The binder in this paint is a vinyl acetate/ethylene copolymer (PVA) – it’s not technically an acrylic paint.
+The binder in this paint is a vinyl acetate/ethylene copolymer (PVA).
+It’s a latex paint but not an acrylic paint.

 It does contain isothiazolinones like most other paints on the list.

-It’s extremely similar to BioShield paint, which is marketed as a “clay paint” but in my experience, it is much easier to apply.
+It’s extremely similar to BioShield paint, which is marketed as a “clay paint” but in my experience, Farrow and Ball is much easier to apply.

 Costs and Where to Buy: